-Blue Badges help people with disabilities or health conditions park closer to their destination, either as the driver or passenger.
+Blue Badges allow people with disabilities or health conditions to park closer to their destination, either as the driver or passenger.
 It is a national scheme open to both individuals and organisations.

 Apply or renew